 This three-hour phone call provided us with the often-repeated catchphrase of the holiday, “Marissa, I AM being patient”.

 Okay, this one wasn’t planned and is the reason we will never fly British Airways again.
 We boarded our plane on time, but it took five hours for us to depart due to them trying to solve an extremely minor problem that wouldn’t have had any negative outcomes.
 The entire flight was supposed to take 12 hours.
 Four hours into the flight a woman had a heart attack, but instead of landing in Dubai, the nearest city, they turned the plane around and backtracked to Kiev, Ukraine, possibly because it was far cheaper to land there than Dubai.
-After an hour of just waiting around, our captain, Captain Mike, gathered us all to tell us that, due to the fact that the crew had been working for 12 hours, they now needed 12 hours rest.
+After an hour of just waiting around, our pilot, Captain Mike, gathered us all to tell us that, due to the fact that the crew had been working for 12 hours, they now needed 12 hours rest.
 Also, only people with EU or US passports could leave the airport, all others needed a visa, but it was a Sunday so the embassies were closed.
 The people who could leave got shipped off to one of the most disgusting hotels you’ll ever see, I saw some photos that other passengers took and it looked like something from the beginning of Borat.
 Most said that it was probably better to stay at the airport.
 Plus there were deadly riots in Kiev at the time, too.

 We decided to go to Croatia after seeing it on an episode of Anthony Bourdain: No Reservations.
-We stayed in Rovinj, Motovun and Opatija.
+We stayed in Rovinj, Motovun, and Opatija.
 Rovinj was the most beautiful place, but the main reason we went was so Anna could eat truffles in Motovun.
-To get the image of that old Ukrainian sandwich out of your mind, here is what we got to eat in Motovun; Truffle pizza, truffle steak and truffle pasta.
+To get the image of that old Ukrainian sandwich out of your mind, here is what we got to eat in Motovun; Truffle pizza, truffle steak, and truffle pasta.
 Some dishes looked like they were entirely truffles and it really wasn’t that expensive: